North Korea women's national football team: 1980s

 The 1991 AFC Women's Championship in Japan, in addition to its primary purpose, served as a qualification stage for the 1991 FIFA Women's World Cup, with the top three East Asian teams earning a spot in the World Cup.
 The North Korean national team had a successful start in the tournament, finishing second in their subgroup, which qualified them for the semi-finals.
 In the semi-final match, the Koreans were defeated by the Chinese team with a score of 0–1.
 In the match for third place, they faced the Chinese Taipei team.
 The regular and extra time of the match ended in a goalless draw, and the winner was determined in a penalty shootout, in which the North Korean national team lost 4–5, finishing fourth in the tournament and narrowly missing qualification for the World Cup.
 The 1993 AFC Women's Championship brought silver medals to the North Korean team, as they only lost the final match to the Chinese team with a score of 3–0.
-The North Korean team missed the 1995 FIFA Women's World Cup tournament as they were absent from 1994 Asian Games held in Hiroshima, which served as a parallel qualification for the World Cup.
+The North Korean team missed the 1995 FIFA Women's World Cup tournament as they were absent from the 1994 Asian Games held in Hiroshima, which served as a parallel qualification for the World Cup.
 The North Korean national team was also absent from the 1995 AFC Women's Championship.

 For the first time in their history, the Korean women's team secured a spot in the World Cup after finishing as runners-up in the 1997 AFC Women's Championship.
 In the semi-finals, they defeated the Japanese national team with a score of 1–0.
 In the final match, they faced the Chinese team once more and were defeated 0–2.
-At the 1998 Asian Games, the North Korean national team reached the final again but lost 0–1 to its China counterparts.
+At the 1998 Asian Games, the North Korean national team reached the final again but lost 0–1 to their Chinese counterparts.
 In their first World Cup, the North Korean team was placed in a group with Nigeria, Denmark, and the tournament hosts, the United States.
 They lost their first match against Nigeria 1–2, but bounced back in the second match to defeat the Danish team 3–1.
 A 0–3 loss to the United States in the final group-stage match left the North Korean team in third place in the group, preventing them from reaching the tournament's knockout stage.